jadecobra/python_tdd_exercises/source/calculator/calculator_10.rst

   I see all the buttons, and problems

-  - all the buttons are in one column, simple calculators have 4, 3 for numbers, 1 for operations
+  - all the buttons are in one column, simple calculators have 4 - 3 for numbers, 1 for operations
   - 2 buttons are missing - addition and subtraction
   - the buttons have different sizes

 * before I continue, there is some repetition to remove.
-Each test makes the same tester :ref:`object<what is a class?>`.
+Each test makes the same `streamlit tester object`_.
 I add it to the `setUp method`_

   .. code-block:: python
     :lineno-start: 5